canopy-js/canopy-js/README.md

 Build has a few options: If you are going to host your site at a subpath like `example.com/subpath/Project`, then you can build with `canopy build --project-path-prefix subdirectory`.
 If you want to host your site on a static assets server, you can build with hash URLs (eg `example.com/#/Topic`) using `canopy build --hash-urls`, and then host a static assets server pointing at the build directory.

 If you create an `assets` directory in your project folder, the build script will copy it to an `_assets` directory in your build directory, allowing your `expl` files to make references to assets like `_assets/img.png`.
 A `favicon.ico` file in your `assets` directory will cause your project's automatically generated `index.html` file to include it.
 (The leading underscore is necessary to avoid collision with topics named `assets`.)
 If you create an `assets/custom.css` file it will get included in the index.html page.
-Create a `head.html` file for content you want loaded in the page's head, `assets/body.html` for things before the Canopy content, and `assets/footer.html` for things to be loaded after.
+Create a `head.html` file for content you want loaded in the page's head, `assets/nav.html` for content that goes above the Canopy.js interface, and `assets/footer.html` for things to be put under the UI in the body.

 If you want to make a custom page, you can use the `canopy build --manual-html` and `--keep-build-directory` options to write your own `index.html` and and incorporate Canopy into it.
 Canopy.js is expecting a DOM element with the id '\_canopy', and that element should have data attributes called `data-default-topic`, and optionally `data-project-path-prefix`, and `data-hash-urls` for the options described above.
 In addition, your `index.html` page should have a `script` tag that requires the `canopy.js` asset that you can find in the `dist` directory of the `npm` install, or on the `dist` directory of the `build` branch of this repository.